jonathanpyle35/Programming-Platformer-/README.md

 To play this game you use the right and left arrow keys and the Space Bar.
 The objective is to reach the flag without dying from the various enemies.
 The are also several breaks to make the game more difficult.
+The heart gives you a life.
+The coins gives you points for each one.
+The first aid gives you another heart.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for